-Smoke Detection - Are More Smoke Alarms Desirable?
+Are More Smoke Alarms Desirable?
 The required number of smoke alarms might not provide reliable early warning protection for those areas separated by a door from the areas protected by the required smoke alarms.
-For this reason, it is recommended that the householder consider the use of additional smoke alarms for those areas for increased protection.
+For this reason, the use of additional smoke alarms for those areas for increased protection is recommended.
 The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required smoke alarms.
-The installation of the smoke alarms in the kitchen, attic (finished or unfinished), or garage is normally not recommended, as these locations occasionally experience conditions that can result in improper operation.
+The installation of smoke alarms in kitchens, attics (finished or unfinished), or garages is not normally recommended, because these locations occasionally experience conditions that can result in improper operation.